metauni/metauni.github.io/index.md

   <a target="_blank" href="/about">About</a>
 </p>

 The second metauni course [Shadows of Computation](https://metauni.org/soc/) (SOC) is **now running** and will cover introductory category theory and the relation to computer science.
-It's free!
-You should go and [register](https://metauni.org/soc/) if you're interested.
 We recently ran a course on algebraic geometry called [MAG](https://www.metauni.org/mag).
-You can access metauni in [VR](https://metauni.org/vr/).
-For the 2022 RDC Game Jam the metauni dev team made [Super Starway 66](https://www.roblox.com/games/10752934445/Super-Starway-66-NEW), please enjoy!
+There will be a **[Festival](https://metauni.org/festival/2023/)** on the 12th of January 2023!
+You can "redeem" keys for boards on the [metauniService](http://metauniservice.com:8080/) page.

 ## Schedule